 Check your joins and seams in your flue system – especially in your attic/loft space where they are not visible.
 Leaks on the flue system could lead to Carbon Monoxide hazards for your family.

-All in all, a half-day spent on your fireplace now will pay big dividends in the future so dont leave it until the rain gets here again!
+All in all, a half-day spent on your fireplace now will pay big dividends in the future.
+So, don’t leave it until the rain gets here again!
 Take a look now and reap the rewards come winter!!